Growth and underinvestment

-The Growth and Underinvestment Archetype is one of the common system archetype patterns defined as part of the system dynamics discipline.
+The growth and underinvestment archetype is one of the common system archetype patterns defined as part of the system dynamics discipline.

 System dynamics is an approach which strives to understand, describe and optimize nonlinear behaviors of complex systems over time, using tools such as feedback loops in order to find a leverage point of the system.
 As part of this discipline, several commonly found patterns of system behavior were found, named and described in detail.
 The Growth and Underinvestment Archetype is one of such patterns.

-Elements of Archetype
+Elements

 The system described in the Growth and Underinvestment Archetype consists of three feedback loops.
 Each feedback loop can be one of two types: